maxieduncan/maxieduncan.github.io/_posts/energy/2018-01-07-a-smarter-home.md

 ## Smart Devices
 Homes are slowly filling up with "Smart" devices that offer a modicum of automation and power saving but the potential remains much more promising than the reality.

 The most beneficial smart device readily available is the smart thermostat.
-Devices like the Nest will automatically change the temperature based on your preferences and schedule.
+Devices like the Nest will automatically change the temperature based on your preferences and schedule and some, such as Nest, even support demand response allowing utilities to change your settings based on the grids current demand and supply.
 This is important, as heating and cooling a home make up the majority of most homes power consumption.
-These devices however are not typically aware of the needs of the grid, they are after all user centric devices that may help lower consumption but don't do a lot to avoid peak times on the grid and, as most people follow similar patterns in consumption they typically increase demand at the same time.

 The other smart devices tend to be less beneficial.
 Smart light bulbs offer some benefits in the way of automation such as turning on and off at scheduled times or when you leave the house or get home.
 Mostly they mean you don't have to get off the couch to switch the light.
 Smart speakers are almost entirely about convenience and less wires.
 Smart switches have some potential but they're binary options, they're either on or off; so while they can offer automation to turn devices on or off at certain times or remotely via an app, they're not as useful to schedule intensive activities at beneficial times, such as when the grid prices are at their lowest.

+Many of these devices are not typically aware of the needs of the grid, they are after all user centric devices that may help lower consumption but don't do a lot to avoid peak times on the grid and, as most people follow similar patterns in consumption they typically increase demand at the same time.
 To really get there you need smart appliances that can be controlled remotely via a smart home hub.
 For example fridges and freezers that can be turned down when not in use or during peak demand; washers and driers that can be made to delay their cycles if grid prices are peaking; thermostats that react not only to user preferences but also to the current supply and demand of electricity.

 ## Smart Meters
 Smart meters are installed by utilities to allow them to view real time (typically hourly) consumption and bill accordingly.
 They also potentially allow utilities to control users consumption to reduce demand during peak times, though this is something that naturally consumers are not comfortable with.

-Ideally smart meters should provide a utility with an ideal opportunity to communicate with consumers about their consumption habits and when the peak times are that they can reduce consumption when prices are high; there aren't many examples out there where this has been well done.
+Ideally smart meters should provide a utility with an opportunity to communicate with consumers about their consumption habits, when the peak times are that they can reduce consumption and when prices are high; there aren't many examples out there where this has been well done.

 ## User Experience
 So ideally what you want is some local generation, local storage and smart devices that when combined provide the ability to reduce consumption from the gird during peak times.